Click here to call us +61 2 9929 0226

 So is strata going to the dogs?

-The Amendment is a reflection of the fact there are more people living in strata than ever before and that people want the option of being able to have pets.
+The amendments are a reflection of the fact there are more people living in strata and community schemes than ever before and that people want the option of being able to have pets.

-Does my owners corporation need to consider updating its pets by-law?
+Does my owners corporation or community need to consider updating its pets by-law?

-Owners have historically fought tooth and claw over the question of pets in strata.
-But now, following the decision of Cooper and the incoming Amendment, it may be time for your owners corporation to have a look at its pets by-law and consider whether it needs to change.
+Owners have historically fought tooth and claw over the question of pets in strata and community living.
+Following the decision of Cooper and the incoming amendments, it may be time for your owners corporation or community to have a look at its pets by-law and consider whether it needs to change.

-If you have questions about your pets by-law or concerns about pets in your strata scheme, we have considerable experience and expertise in this area and can help.
+If you have questions about your pets by-law or concerns about pets in your strata scheme or community, we have considerable experience and expertise in this area and can help.

 ***The information contained in this article is general information only and not legal advice.
 The currency, accuracy and completeness of this article (and its contents) should be checked by obtaining independent legal advice before you take any action or otherwise rely upon its contents in any way.